imSaharukh/portfolio-site/src/data/about.md

 # Intro

 I am a entrepreneur enthusiast.
-Currently working as a mobile application developer @ [cookspace](https://cookspace.co) where I build hybrid mobile application with [Flutter](https://flutter.dev) and at scale.
+Currently working as a mobile application developer @ [Munchies](https://munchies.com.bd) where I'm building hybrid mobile application with [Flutter](https://flutter.dev) and backend with [NodeJS(Typescript)](https://nodejs.org/en/) and at scale.
 I am particularly interested in projects that touch health and safety, imaging, social impact, and aerospace.
 If you think I can be helpful to you or would like to meet me, please feel free to get in touch.

 # Currently